shawnscoding/reactjs-crontab/README.md

 export default App
 ```

-Copying and pasting this will result something like this below
+Copying and pasting above code will result something like this below

 ![Dashboard Demo](assets/dashboard.png)

-And this will do what it says.
+And That's it.
+This will do what it says.

 ## Helper (Guide) Component